Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 What is the ISTM Certificate of KnowledgeTM

 The Certificate recognizes individual excellence in knowledge in the field of travel medicine, associated with pre-travel care and consultation.
 To recieve the Certificate, candidates must initially pass the Certificate of Knowledge Examination which is offered on an annual basis in conjunction with the CISTM or RCISTM.
 The exam focuses specifically on the level of knowledge that is necessary to practice travel medicine.
-Knowledge of specific tropical diseases and treatments will be limited to that which should be known to advise travelers (for example, in the diagnosis and treatment of traveller’s diarrhea or rabies immunoprophylaxis), including post-travel triage of travellers and post-travel screening.
+Knowledge of specific tropical diseases and treatments will be limited to that which should be known to advise travellers (for example, in the diagnosis and treatment of traveller’s diarrhea or rabies immunoprophylaxis), including post-travel triage of travellers and post-travel screening.
 Knowledge of tropical medicine is not required.

 The Certificate is a symbol of your achievement in the field - proof of your commitment to excellence.
 Those passing the examination will receive a Certificate of Knowledge and will be granted a "Certificate in Travel HealthTM" or "CTH®."
 ISTM members who receive the Certificate will also be recognized with a special designation in the ISTM Global Travel Clinic Directory and in the Membership section of the ISTM website.
 Beginning with the CTH® Certificates awarded in 2011, there is a mandatory maintenance process every ten (10) years to keep the certificate active.
 There are two avenues for maintaining an active CTH® - either accruing a specific number of credits through the professional development activities in which most travel medicine professionals already participate or retaking and passing the CTH® examination.
 Since the program became effective in 2011, travel medicine professionals who were awarded certificates prior to 2011 are encouraged to consider participating on a voluntary and not mandatory basis.